 Another Homework Assignment

-Another homework assignment is to take another separate sheet of paper and use it for notes that come to your mind from time to time as you re-read and reflect upon this teaching and continue updating and changing your other sheets as situations and events change in your life.
+Another homework assignment is to take another separate sheet of paper, and use it for notes that come to your mind from time to time as you re-read and reflect upon this teaching, and continue updating and changing your other sheets as situations and events change in your life.
 Remember, this entire process is an ongoing process; your documents are “living” documents, subject to change, updating, and revision through the years.
-Here are some sample thoughts and notes some of my regular workshop participants have written:
+Here are some sample thoughts and notes written by some of my regular workshop participants: